51Degrees/specifications/pipeline-specification/part3/pipeline-elements/set-headers-element.md

 ## Process

 - Get all Properties in Flow Data with `SetHeader` at the start of the name.
-- For each property
+- For each Property
-  - If property value is set and is not `Unknown`
+  - If Property value is set and is not `Unknown`
     - Extract the header name from the Property name using the convention outlined [above](#overview).
 Use this as the key to the output key value pair collection.
     - Split the Property value using `,` and add each individual segment to the output collection if it has not yet been added for that key.

 ## Configuration options